Estimote/iOS-Fleet-Management-SDK/README.md

 * **ESTNearableManager** - Entry point to work with nearables.
 It allows to range and monitor stickers with given type or identifier in the similar manner to how it's done with iBeacon.
 * **ESTSimulatedNearableManager** - Analogously to ESTSimulatedBeaconManager it lets you generate fake ranging and monitoring events for nearables.
 You can see example implementation of this class in [Estimote WatchKit SDK](https://github.com/Estimote/Estimote-WatchKit-SDK).
 * **ESTNotificationTransporter** - Class allowing you to easily exchange iBeacon and Nearable data, gathered from events like ranging or monitoring, between your host app and Apple Watch / other iOS 8 Extension.
 For more details, check the [Estimote WatchKit SDK](https://github.com/Estimote/Estimote-WatchKit-SDK).

-#### Trigger engine

-On top of basic ranging and monitoring functionality delivered by classes mentioned above you can also use a higher level **Estimote Trigger engine**.
-It provides abstraction that simplifies building complex rules describing circumstances that should trigger some action.
-Sample conditions can be described like this: *"Let me know when I'm next to my moving bike nearable, after 5pm, and when temperature is lower than 15 degrees C."*.

-Estimote Trigger engine provides basic rules (ESTRule) related to Estimote nearables and time events.
-It was created in a way that makes it easy to extend default rules so you can easily build custom rules that suit your needs.
-Most important classes you will want to use are:

-* **ESTTriggerManager** - Entry point for trigger engine mechanism.
-Its main responsibility is to manage all defined rules and inform you when provided conditions are satisfied.
-* **ESTRule** - Base implementation of a rule.
-All predefined classes like ESTTemperatureRule or ESTMotionRule are based on it and you should also use it to build your own custom rules.
-* **ESTTrigger** - Class that allows you to describe context based on a set of rules.

-In the typical workflow you will wrap your rules in ESTTrigger object and pass it to ESTTriggerManager.

 #### Estimote Cloud API